CyberSnakeH/LibSnake-Version1.1/README.md

 [Version 1.0]

 In version 1.0 of the library you could just do :
--Read Process Memory
+*Read Process Memory
--Write Process Memory
+*Write Process Memory
--Get the pid of a process
+*Get the pid of a process
--Get the module of a process
+*Get the module of a process

 [which has been added]
 Get the registers of a process